hyperspy/hyperspy/doc/governance.md

 sole metric on which council membership will be evaluated.

 If a Council member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
-Before removal, inactive Member will be approached by the BDFL to see if they plan on returning to active participation.
+Before removal, the inactive Member will be approached by the BDFL to see if they plan on returning to active participation.
 If not, they will be removed immediately upon a Council vote.
 If they plan on returning to active participation soon,